Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @section occt_step_7 Reading from and writing to STEP

-The *STEPCAFControl* package (TKXDESTEP toolkit) provides tools to read and write STEP files (see XDE User’s Guide).
+The *STEPCAFControl* package (TKXDESTEP toolkit) provides tools to read and write STEP files (see XDE User's Guide).

 In addition to the translation of shapes implemented in basic translator, it provides the following:
   * STEP assemblies, read as OCCT compounds by basic translator, are translated to XDE assemblies;
   * Names of products are translated and assigned to assembly components and instances in XDE;
   * STEP external references are recognized and translated (if external documents are STEP files);
   * Colors, layers, materials and validation properties assigned to parts or subparts are translated;
+  * STEP Geometric Dimensions and Tolerances are translated;
-  * STEP dimensional tolerances are translated.
+  * STEP Saved Views are translated.

 @subsection occt_step_7_1 Reading from STEP